Skip to Main Content

 H. Limit on Credit for Units Earned Outside Regularly Scheduled Law Class Sessions

 The American Bar Association requires that a minimum of 64 semester units be earned in regularly scheduled law class sessions.
-In some circumstances, this requirement will limit the total number of units that a student may earn in the aggregate in independent research (Law 340, 341, 345, and 346), externships (both full and part-time) and courses outside the law school (including MLS electives approved for JD enrollment, which shall not count for these purposes as regularly scheduled law class sessions).
+In some circumstances, this requirement will limit the total number of units that a student may earn in the aggregate in independent research (Law 340, 341, 345, and 346), externships (both full and part-time), advanced clinic (Law 799), and courses outside the law school (including MLS electives approved for JD enrollment, which shall not count for these purposes as regularly scheduled law class sessions).
 Students who graduate with the minimum of 87 units required for the J.D. degree are limited to a total of 23 semester units in those course categories.